Data-driven discovery of statistically relevant information in quantum simulators: Identification of relevant observables

+The framework presented here builds on the complementary tools discussed in Secs.~\ref{subsec:S_PCA} and \ref{subsec:IB}.
+We first compute the PCA entropy of the measured spatial density profiles and their combinations, and use it as a direct probe of the spatial correlations captured by those observables at each evolution time.
+Next, we use information imbalance as a way to determine which observables retain more information from the full space of observations, thereby providing a complementary metric for observable relevance.
+Let us note that, as discussed in Sec.~\ref{subsec:S_PCA}, $S_\mathrm{PCA}$ cannot reveal the presence of correlations if the embedding manifold of the data is curved.
+On the other hand, the estimator of the information imbalance in Eq.~\eqref{eq:2} depends only on the local neighborhood of each data point, and hence is well-suited to deal with arbitrarily non-linear manifolds~\cite{10.1093/pnasnexus/pgac039}.
+In this sense, ranking the relevance of observables with both techniques provides a way to cross-verify the validity of our results.
 Our main results are shown in Fig.~\ref{fig:2}(a).
 Let us first analyze the results for the PCA entropy [panels (a.1)--(a.3)].
-A clear separation between two groups of observables is noted as the system evolves [panel (a.1)], with $n_{1,\pm1}$ and $n_{2,\pm2}$ yielding lower values of $S_\mathrm{PCA}$.
-According to the interpretation above, we conclude that these observables capture stronger correlations and are hence more relevant.
-Next, we consider joint data sets of two different observables [panel (a.2)].
-The most relevant pairs according to this analysis are $n_{1,+1}\mathbin\Vert n_{1,-1}$ and $n_{2,+2} \mathbin\Vert n_{2,-2}$.
-The latter result is in excellent agreement with the physics-motivated analysis, in which such observables play a key role in the definition of the transverse spin [see Eq.~\eqref{eq:1} and Fig.~\ref{fig:2}(b)].
-(The densities $n_{1,0}$ and $n_{2,0}$, are only important for normalization.)
-Going one step further, in panel (a.3) we explore the relevance of concrete functional combinations of the pair $\{n_{1,+1}, n_{1,-1}\}$ (similar results hold for $\{n_{2,+2}, n_{2,-2}\}$).
-We find that the difference $n_{1,+1}- n_{1,-1}$ has the lowest $S_\mathrm{PCA}$, once again in remarkable agreement with the physics-motivated {\it ansatz}~\cite{c2}.
-We now turn our attention to the information imbalance analysis [panels (a.4)--(a.6)].
-These results are completely consistent with the analysis above based on $S_\mathrm{PCA}$, and provide a complementary view on the relevance of observables.
-In fact, in panel (a.4), we can see that the observables with a lower PCA entropy have also a lower information imbalance; thus, they retain more information of the full space of features.
-Interestingly, in the analysis of pairs of observables [panel (a.5)], we note that in order to capture the full space of observations, one needs to consider features from both relevant pairs.
-Indeed, we see that the joint data sets $n_{1,\pm1}\mathbin\Vert n_{2,\pm 2}$ have $\Delta(A \to B)\sim 0$ for the full evolution [note that the points of those data sets are on top of each other in panel (a.5) of Fig.~\ref{fig:2}].
-The new operator $n_{1,+1}- n_{1,-1}$ has also a significantly lower information imbalance, compared to other combinations [panel (a.6)].
+A clear separation between two groups of observables is noted as the system evolves [panel (a.1)], with $n_{1,\pm1}$ and $n_{2,\pm2}$ having lower values of $S_\mathrm{PCA}$.
+We conclude that these observables capture stronger spatial correlations and are hence more relevant in the sense specified above.
+Next, we consider joint data sets of two observables [panel (a.2)].
+The most relevant pairs according to this analysis are $\{n_{1,+1}, n_{1,-1}\}$ and $\{n_{2,+2}, n_{2,-2}\}$.
+The latter result is in excellent agreement with the physics-motivated analysis, in which such observables play a key role in the definition of the transverse spin [see Eq.~\eqref{eq:4} and Fig.~\ref{fig:2}(b)].
+Going one step further, in panel (a.3) we explore concrete functional combinations of the pair of observables $\{n_{1,+1}, n_{1,-1}\}$ (similar results are found for $\{n_{2,+2}, n_{2,-2}\}$), which define new operators.
+We find that $n_{1,+1}- n_{1,-1}$ has the lowest $S_\mathrm{PCA}$, once again in agreement with the physics-motivated {\it ansatz} [Eq.~\eqref{eq:4}].
+We now turn our attention to the information imbalance analysis [panels (a.4)--(a.6)], which provides a complementary view on the relevance of observables.
+Here, $A$ refers to the space of features associated to a given observable, while $B$ is the full space of ($184\cdot 6=1104$) measured features.
+In panel (a.4), we can see that the observables with a lower PCA entropy have also a lower information imbalance.
+In other words, the observables that capture dominant spatial correlations are also more informative of the full space of data features (in the information imbalance sense).
+Interestingly, in the analysis of pairs of observables [panel (a.5)], we note that in order to describe the full space of observations, one needs to consider features from both of the relevant pairs.
+Indeed, we see that the space $A$ that combines features from the observables $n_{1,\pm1}$ and $n_{2,\pm2}$ have $\Delta(A \to B)\approx 0$, for the full evolution [note that the points corresponding to the four possible combinations of these observables are almost on top of each other in panel (a.5)].
+The new operator $n_{1,+1}- n_{1,-1}$ has also a significantly lower information imbalance than the other considered operators in panel (a.6).